BrandonCorey/JS_130_Notes/strict_mode.md

 - Strict mode cannot be disabled within its scope after it has been enabled
 - **ES6 classes** automatically enable strict mode
 - Implicitly scoped global variables are not allowed (must use `let`, `const`, or `var`, not declaring a variable will throw a reference error)
+  - Helps stop the creation of unwanted global variables
+- Implcit execution context is set to the `undefined`, not the `global` object
+  - Helps spot context loss sooner

 ```javascript
 // Example of function scoped strict mode